 - To quickly process your transactions.

-We may display company images, such as logo’s and other images that you upload on our website, for marketing and/or advertising purposes.
-If you do not wish for this to occur, please notify us and we will remove the images.
+We may display your first name, approximate location, company images, logos, facial images and other images that you upload on our website or that are publicly available on other websites for marketing and/or advertising purposes of our own products and services.
+If you do not wish for this to occur, please notify us by email.

 We regularly scan our website and all databases for malware.